pachyderm/pachyderm/doc/deployment/on_premises.md

 #### Object store prerequisites

 Object stores are accessible using the S3 protocol, created by Amazon.
-Storage providers like MinIO, EMC's ECS or Swift provide S3-compatible access to enterprise storage for on-premises deployment.
+Storage providers like [MinIO](https://min.io), [EMC's ECS](https://www.dellemc.com/storage/ecs/index.htm), or [SwiftStack](https://www.swiftstack.com/) provide S3-compatible access to enterprise storage for on-premises deployment.
 You can find links to instructions for providers of particular object stores in the [See also](#see-also) section.

 #### Sizing the object store